Govind-Patwal/My_Testing_Corner_at_GitHub/Test_Module15/Test_Challenge15/README.md

 * What data is needed to run the statistical test?
     * We would need completely radom samples of **Maintenance Cost** of MechaCar and the competition.

+### TEST 2

+* What metric or metrics are you going to test?
+    * For the purpose of test 1, we are going to test **City Fuel Efficiency**
+* What is the null hypothesis or alternative hypothesis?
+    * Null Hypothesis (Ho): There is no statistical difference between the **City Fuel Efficiency** of MechaCar and the competition
+    * Alternate Hypothesis (Ha): There is a statistical difference between the **City Fuel Efficiency** of MechaCar and the competition

+* What statistical test would you use to test the hypothesis?
+And why?
+    * We would use a **two-sample t-test**, as this will allow us to compare a random sample of MechaCar's **City Fuel Efficiency** against a random sample of the competition's **City Fuel Efficiency**

+* What data is needed to run the statistical test?
+    * We would need completely radom samples of '**City Fuel Efficiency**' of MechaCar and the competition.